big-data-and-economics/big-data-class-materials/README.md

 ## GitHub Codespaces

 Having trouble with R on your computer?
+Do _NOT_ use a school computer as these do not have Git or GitHub integrated.

 To get you up and running and writing R code in no time, I have containerized this workshop such that you have a ready out of the box R coding environment.

 For some problem sets, I will explicitly request that you work with GitHub Codespaces to minimize the amount of time you spend troubleshooting your local R installation and package versions.
 No more, "but it works on my computer" when I ask you why your code isn't running!
 On occasion, I may ask you to work on your own computer because I want you to learn how to troubleshoot on your own machine.